-Autism Biomarkers Consortium for Clinical Trials
+Autism Biomarkers Consortium for Clinical Trials (ABC-CT)

 The Autism Biomarkers Consortium for Clinical Trials (ABC-CT) is a multicenter research study based at Yale that spans Duke University, Boston Children’s Hospital, the University of Washington/Seattle Children’s Research Institute and the University of California, Los Angeles.
 The aim of the consortium is to develop reliable and objective measurements of social function and communication in people with autism.